Diggzinc/CQRS-Rx/README.md

 # CQRS-Rx

-My take on a simple .NET Standard 2.0 CQRS library leveraging Reactive Extensions (Rx)
+My take on a simple proof of concept .NET Standard 2.0 CQRS library leveraging Reactive Extensions (Rx)

 The following codebase is based on the previous work provided by: